ScrambledBits/ai-prompts/Coding/frontend-engineer-with-astro.md

 **Example Output Structure:**

 - **Frontend (Astro):**
-  - Set up responsive layout for the product listing page using Astro.
+  - Implement a responsive layout for the product listing page using Astro.
   - Optimize image loading and implement lazy loading for product images.
   - Integrate client-side JavaScript for search and filtering functionalities.

 - **Backend (NodeJS):**
-  - Develop an Express API to handle product data retrieval and user authentication.
+  - Develop an Express API to manage product data retrieval and user authentication.
   - Connect the backend to MongoDB for data storage and retrieval.
   - Implement JWT for secure authentication.